pinecoders/pinecoders.github.io/faq_and_code/README.md

 ### Why are my orders executed on the bar following my triggers?
 TradingView backtesting evaluates conditions at the close of historical bars.
-When a condition triggers, the associated order is executed at the open of the **next bar**, since the bar where the condition is detected is already closed.
+When a condition triggers, the associated order is executed at the open of the **next bar**, unless `process_orders_on_close=true` in the [`strategy()`](https://www.tradingview.com/pine-script-reference/v4/#fun_strategy) declaration statement, in which case the broker emulator will try to execute orders at the bar's close.

 In the real-time bar, orders may be executed on the *tick* (price change) following detection of a condition.
 While this may seem appealing, it is important to realize that if you use `cal_on_every_tick=true` in the `strategy()` declaration statement to make your strategy work this way, you are going to be running a different strategy than the one you tested on historical bars.
 See the [Strategies](https://www.tradingview.com/pine-script-docs/en/v4/essential/Strategies.html) page of the User Manual for more information.

 ### How do I implement date range filtering in strategies?
 ```js